neatnik/weblog.lol/README.md

 5. Add a folder to your repo called `weblog`.
 You can store your posts here, using whatever directory structure you’d like.

 6. _Optional:_ Add a folder to your repo called `configuration`.
-In that folder, you can store your `template.html` file and your `weblog.conf` file if you’d like to manage your template and configuration through your repo.
+In that folder, you can store your `template.html` file and your `configuration.txt` file if you’d like to manage your template and configuration through your repo.